A Luxury Discovery of Croatia and Slovenia

 Meet your local guide for private guided walking tour of Ljubljana city.
 Ljubljana is one of those central European cities that grabs you with the eternal charm of its classic architecture, beautiful bridges, friendly locals and great food and wine.
 The architecture of Ljubljana is strongly influenced by the former Austro-Hungarian Empire and its beauty is omnipresent.
 Some of the famous sights are the Magistrat (Town Hall), the Baroque town mansion, the 18th-century cathedral, the Shoemaker Bridge and the Jewish quarter.

-A former medieval border military fortress and today a largely renovated village is one of the most beautiful cultural monuments in Slovenia.
-The picturesque walled village with five preserved towers, perched on a panoramic hill like an eagle's nest overlooking miles of vineyards that can be seen from every corner of Brda.
+Smartno is a picturesque walled village with five preserved towers, perched on a panoramic hill like an eagle's nest overlooking miles of vineyards that can be seen from every corner of Brda.
 The settlement that was probably built on Roman foundations used to be a fortification on the strategic Venetian-Austrian border.
 Today it is an architectural jewel, a cultural monument, unique as a whole and in numerous details.
 The village derives its name from the church of St. Martin, the largest church in Brda, with a bell tower which was once a fortification tower.

 Enjoy a privately guided tour of the cellars beneath the Simčič household, a family run winery in the small village of Vipolže.
 Run by father-son duo Edi and Aleks, this initially unassuming winery is heralded by many as the finest and most forward thinking in Slovenia with its selection of whites and reds grown on small vineyards around the country.
 Learning about their work which is reinvigorating wine growing traditions and grapes of pre-Socialist Republic Slovenia while pushing forward into more experimental areas, you'll taste a number of their vintages accompanied by local cheeses and olive oils.